 Does the tag eco-friendly come hand in hand with over-priced?

-As a broke student, I’ve been trying how to figure this out for the longest time.
+As a broke student, I’ve spent a lot of time trying to figure this all out.

 Like…I want to buy them all with the money I don’t have.
 The struggle.